 To be eligible for overall and divisional awards, one must show a time for all split timing mats located on the course.
 These will be near miles 5, 9.8, 13.15, 15.6, 17, 21.2 and 24.

 Awards (based on GUN, not chip time) go to the top five male and female finishers and the top three masters (age 40 and over) male and female.
 Divisional (age group) awards are based on CHIP time and are presented five deep in five year incremental age divisions, both male and female, after 16-19.
 Double-dipping is permitted.

 Special division awards are also given to both male and females three deep in the following categories (based on CHIP time):

 You are not automatically assigned to a special division.
 You must check a specific box during registration to be eligible for awards in that division.
 You may only pick one special division.

-Awards will be given five deep to both male and female participants in the Boston 2 Big Sur Challenge based on the fastest combined 2017 Boston and Big Sur times.
+Awards will be given three deep to both male and female participants under age 40 and the top three masters men and women (age 40 and over) in the Boston 2 Big Sur Challenge based on the fastest combined 2019 Boston and Big Sur times.